Cancer Screening and Prevention Program

-Banner Good Samaritan Medical Center has partnered with the City of Hope National Medical Center to offer a genetic counseling program to help individuals and families learn about -- and reduce -- their risk of cancer.
+Banner Good Samaritan Medical Center offers a genetic counseling program to help individuals and families learn about -- and reduce -- their risk of cancer.

-The City of Hope-Banner Cancer Screening & Prevention Program focuses on family history, genetics, and environmental and lifestyle factors to determine if you are at risk of getting cancer.
-If you are, our genetic counselors can help you reduce that risk.Is there a link between genetics and cancer?
+The Banner Good Samaritan Cancer Screening and Prevention Program focuses on family history, genetics, as well as environmental and lifestyle factors to determine your lifetime risk for cancer.
+If you are found to be at an increased risk for cancer, our genetic counselors can offer genetic testing and can help you find ways to reduce that risk.Is there a link between genetics and cancer?

 Recent advances in research clearly indicate a link between genes and cancer.
 This link is often strongest in families where:

 - Cancer occurs at a much younger age than average (under age 50)

 - Cancer occurs in more than one generation